Egypt sides defiant as EU envoy seeks compromise

-CAIRO Europe's top diplomat shuttled between Egypt's rulers and the Muslim Brotherhood on Monday in a mission to pull the country back from more bloodshed, but both sides were unyielding after 80 Islamist supporters were gunned down.
+CAIRO Europe's top diplomat shuttled between Egypt's rulers and the Muslim Brotherhood on Monday in an urgent mission to pull the country back from more bloodshed, but both sides were defiant and unyielding after 80 Brotherhood supporters were gunned down.

-European Union foreign policy chief Catherine Ashton, making her second visit in 12 days as one of the few outsiders able to speak to both sides, made no public comment.
-Supporters and opponents of ousted Islamist president Mohamed Mursi left no doubt about the depth of polarisation in the Arab world's most populous nation.
+European Union foreign policy chief Catherine Ashton, making her second visit in 12 days as one of the few outsiders still able to speak to both sides, made no public comment.
+Supporters and opponents of Mursi left no doubt about the depth of polarisation in the Arab world's most populous nation.

 "We are going to increase the protest," he told Reuters.
 "Someone has to put sense into this leadership."